lisawilliams/auto-mom-front/checklist.md

 * I have questions about how to use the tokens along with the CRUD actions.
 I'm not sure how it works.
 * My models/curl requests for "chore" don't include passing a user token.
 Is that necessary and if so how can I change them if I have already run the migrations?

+## Running CURL Scripts from the command line

+I &#9829; curl scripts.
+Here's how to run them from the command line:

+At the command line: `sh myscript.sh`

+I usually run mine from the top level of my project directory, which means I have to include the file path.
+Example: `sh scripts/create-chore-new.sh`

 ## Starting Local & Public Apps & Pushing Changes To Them